vicasindia/CodeChefGBUChapter/Learning Series I/Day_08.md

 #### Practice Problem:

-* Write a program to find consecutive sum in a list.
+* Write a program to find consecutive sum of a given list (see Sample Input-Output).

     Sample Input:
     5